wix-incubator/react-native-crash-course/README.md

-# Learn React Native - The Mobile Kickstart Course by Wix
+# React Native Crash Course by Wix

-> :point_right: *FROM ROMAN: This is how I have formatted all my comments and notes here and below.
-Just search for the `:point_right:` emoji.
-These, of course, MUST be removed before merging any changes into the playground repo, let alone into anything more visible to the world.*

-> :point_right: *I think it's important to mention the core technology in the title.
-We aren't just sharing this with potential / prospect / recent hire, but with anyone interested in React Native. *

-The React Mobile Kickstart by Wix is a self-learning course designed to help you learn everything you need to know before diving into writing production code in [React Native](https://facebook.github.io/react-native/).
+The React Native crash course by Wix is a self-learning course designed to help you learn everything you need to know before diving into writing production code in [React Native](https://facebook.github.io/react-native/).
 This course is part of the official onboarding plan for every new developer joining the Wix Mobile Guild.

 The Kickstart course is divided into 2 sections: